Arun Bhansali: Career

 After completing his LLB and enrolling as a lawyer in 1989, Bhansali worked in various legal domains.
 Prior to being a judge, he worked at the Rajasthan High Court in Jodhpur, in diverse legal areas, ranging from taxes and corporate law to civil and constitutional matters.
 Bhansali's legal expertise was also sought by numerous corporate entities and governmental bodies.
-He was retained by organizations such as the Nuclear Power Corporation of India Ltd., companies and trusts related to erstwhile Royal Family of Udaipur (1996–2013), and was Standing Counsel for Hindustan Petroleum Corporation Ltd. (2004–2013), Standing Counsel for Income Tax Department (2012–2013), HPCL – Mittal Energy Ltd and Panel Lawyer for Bank of Baroda, Canara Bank, Central Bank of India and Vijaya Bank.
+He was retained by organisation such as the Nuclear Power Corporation of India Ltd., companies and trusts related to erstwhile Royal Family of Udaipur (1996–2013), and was Standing Counsel for Hindustan Petroleum Corporation Ltd. (2004–2013), Standing Counsel for Income Tax Department (2012–2013), HPCL – Mittal Energy Ltd and Panel Lawyer for Bank of Baroda, Canara Bank, Central Bank of India and Vijaya Bank.
 He was also involved in public service, including as a standing counsel for government departments and agencies.

 Bhansali was named judge of the Rajasthan High Court on 8 January 2013.

+In 2024, he was appointed as the chief justice of Allahabad High Court.